 Shoes, Cleats and Insoles

 The saddle that came on my new bike was 130mm wide.
 I wouldn’t say that it was overly uncomfortable, but my sitbones were definitely too wide according to the measuring device.
 I decided to try out this Specialized Romin saddle that was 143mm wide which I’ve really grown to like.
-My all time favorite saddle that fit me very well was the San Marco Regal.
+My all-time favourite saddle, which fit me very well, was the San Marco Regal.
 I love the retro look of it, it fit me perfectly, and I could ride on it for hours without any discomfort.